mingyang143/cvwo_final_submission/README.md

 Setup Instructions

+1. Fork or clone the repo
-1. Open the folder named “internet-forum-v2” in any code editor.
+2. Open the folder in any code editor.
-2. Open the terminal and navigate to the folder“internet-forum-v2” if it is not done so already.
+3. Open the terminal and navigate to the root directory if it is not done so already.
-3. Then, type“npm run dev” in the terminal.
+4. Then, type “npm run dev” in the terminal.
-4. Frontend is ready!
+5. Frontend is ready!